Tax Information for International Students

 This page is a hub for all your tax resources

-*2019 and prior year Tuition and Enrolment Certificates (T2202) are available through WebAdvisor.
+*Tuition and Enrolment Certificates (T2202) for previous years are available to view and download through WebAdvisor.

-- If the college does not have your SIN on file, you need to provide your SIN via WebAdvisor.
+- If the College does not have your SIN on file, you need to provide your SIN through WebAdvisor.

-- If you do not have a SIN, you can apply for one at any Service Canada location.
-Information about social insurance numbers (SINs) is available here.
+- If you do not have a SIN, you can apply for one at any Service Canada location (information is available here).

 What is the difference between a T2202, T4A and T4 form?